RobinChen95/blog/src/posts/SelfIntro.md

 ## Brief Intro to Chen

-He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle, also in artificial intelligence.
+He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle, and also in artificial intelligence.

 ---